giellalt/dict-sme-fin/sme_FIN_smn/00_readme.txt

 2.1 extract smefin data from the ped/sme/src
 _six extract_smefin_from_oahpa.xsl

+2.2 extract smefin data from smefin/src
+smefin>_six extract_e_dir.xsl

 2.2 unify it with smefin/src data
- -TODO
+ - pos values are not the same: syching is necessary -TODO

 3. generate intersected dict